MY APPROACHES TO TREATMENT

 what is Psychotherapy?

 We want our patients to be freer to make different choices which expand their opportunities for a more fulfilling and meaningful life.
 The following are several forms of psychotherapy treatment which are all proven to be effective for providing symptom relief for a variety of problems and disorders.
-When reading through each of these modalities, it may sound as though they are totally different from one another, but the truth is that most therapists make use of whatever techniques and ideas they believe would be helpful for each patient, regardless of what modality or theory of human behavior innovated it.
+When reading through each of these modalities, it may sound as though they are totally different from one another, but the truth is that most competent therapists blend different forms of therapy and make use of whatever techniques and ideas they believe would be helpful for each patient, regardless of what modality or theory of human behavior innovated it.
 (More on this, below, in the section "Choosing a modality or type of psychotherapy.")
 I will continue use to use our example of our pathologically shy person, who is unable to develop a social life or love life because of the fear of rejection or criticism.

 4. Psychodynamic Therapy: This form of psychotherapy involves helping patients become more aware of the aspects of their thinking and emotions which operate automatically, outside of our conscious knowledge.
 It is based on a principle that if we remain unaware of the deepest aspects of our motivations and emotions, we will have much less control over our choices and will live much less fulfilling lives.
-Individuals who benefit from this therapy are people are unable to live their lives the way they want to.
+Individuals who benefit from this therapy are people who have been unable to live their lives the way they want to.
 To illustrate how this therapy works, we will use our same example from above: The individual who is suffering from loneliness but too shy to socialize is not making an intentional decision to avoid socializing.
 Although he or she in theory may agree that he needs to socialize, meet people and establish relationships, he remains unable to do so because the mere thought of reaching out socially to other people stirs up intolerable feeling states.
 Avoiding social situations is a way of avoiding the fear of rejection, feeling scrutinized and judged, feeling unattractive, or feeling humiliated.
 In fact, socially-avoidant people don't only avoid meeting others, but they are so terrified of social rejection that they often convince themselves that they really don't want other people in their lives, and that they are perfectly happy alone.
 This means that they are devoting huge amounts of energy to distancing themselves from their feelings of loneliness and isolation, their longing for others in their lives, and their fear of being rejected by others.
 Such patients have very limited freedom.
 They are in a sort of emotional prison, bound by their own fears and inhibitions.
 Patient's who have become split-off in this manner from their emotions benefit from this type of therapy because it helps them finally learn to cope with the wishes, fears, and emotions that they have been trying to rid themselves of for so many years.
 This form of treatment is often extremely helpful for people who are suffering from depression, social anxiety, panic attacks, Post-Traumatic Stress Disorder, relationship problems, excessive anger and aggression, the inability to be assertive, sexual inhibitions, sexual addiction, and long-term problems with self-esteem.
-It is helpful for personality disorders, including Narcissistic Personality and Borderline Personality.
+It is probably the most helpful form of therapy for personality disorders, including Narcissistic Personality and Borderline Personality.

 Psychoanalysis

 Psychoanalysis is a more intensive form of Psychodynamic Therapy, which is described above.
 There are three groups of patients who are recommended to undergo this treatment: (1) Individuals suffering from long term and complex emotional problems who have tried less intense, briefer therapies and have had insufficient benefit; (2) Individuals who wish or need to know as much as possible about every aspect of their inner thoughts and emotions; and (3) Psychiatrists, psychologists, clinical social workers, counselors, clergy, and other helping professionals who work with people suffering form emotional problems therefore need to be as aware as possible of all their feeling states, triggers, and vulnerabilities.
 Psychoanalysis involves meeting multiple times each week.
 It may also involve lying down on couch as a method to help patients concentrate on their inner emotional experiences, though this is not always done.
 A distinctive aspect of this treatment is that patients are asked to try to perform an impossible task: They to try to report all of their thoughts, feelings, and sensations out loud, in real time as they experience them, with no editing.
 What happens (usually quite quickly) is that the patient is thinking or feeling things which he or she isn't comfortable saying out loud.
 This becomes a very powerful method for the psychoanalyst and patient to learn, together, what emotions and thoughts are causing significant distress, and are interfering with the patient's ability to live his or her life in the way he or she wishes to.
 Psychoanalysts have completed many years of additional specialty training in order to become credentialed to practice this form of therapy.
-They have also undergone their own extensive psychoanalytic treatment.
-In addition to being a form of treatment, psychoanalaysis offers academics, politicians, business executives, economists, and other thinkers a deep understanding of human motivation.
+They have also undergone their own extensive, personal psychoanalytic treatment.
+In addition to being a form of treatment, psychoanalysis offers academics, politicians, business executives, economists, and other thinkers a deep understanding of human motivation.
 Sex, aggression, competitiveness, love, attachment, pride, accomplishment, fear, shame, abandonment, loneliness, and psychic pain are among the many emotions that and feelings that psychoanalysts believe shape peoples motivations and behavior.

 Choosing a psychotherapy modality and choosing a therapist